Salvadoran Civil War: Background

 El Salvador has historically been characterised by extreme socioeconomic inequality.
 In the late 19th century, coffee became a major cash crop for El Salvador.
 The divide between rich and poor grew through the 1920s and was compounded by a drop in coffee prices following the stock-market crash of 1929.
-In 1932, the Central American Socialist Party was formed and led an uprising of peasants and indigenous people against the government.
-The FMLN was named after Farabundo Martí, one of the leaders of the uprising.
+In 1932, the Central American Socialist Party was formed and led an uprising of peasants and Indigenous people against the government.
+The later-formed FMLN was named after Farabundo Martí, one of the leaders of the uprising.
 The rebellion was brutally suppressed in La Matanza, during which approximately 30,000 civilians were murdered by the armed forces.
-La Matanza – 'the slaughter' in Spanish, as it came to be known – allowed military dictatorships to monopolize political power in El Salvador while protecting the economic dominance of the landed elite.
+La Matanza – 'the slaughter' in Spanish, as it came to be known – allowed military dictatorships to monopolize political power in El Salvador while protecting the economic dominance of the landowning elite.
 Opposition to this arrangement among middle-class, working-class, and poor Salvadorans grew throughout the 20th century.

 On 14 July 1969, an armed conflict erupted between El Salvador and Honduras over immigration disputes caused by Honduran land reform laws.
 The conflict (known as the Football War) lasted only four days but had major long-term effects for Salvadoran society.
 Trade was disrupted between El Salvador and Honduras, causing tremendous economic damage to both nations.
 An estimated 300,000 Salvadorans were displaced due to battle, many of whom were exiled from Honduras; in many cases, the Salvadoran government could not meet their needs.
 The Football War also strengthened the power of the military in El Salvador, leading to heightened corruption.
 In the years following the war, the government expanded its purchases of arms from sources such as Israel, Brazil, West Germany and the United States.

 The 1972 Salvadoran presidential election was marred by massive electoral fraud, which favored the military-backed National Conciliation Party (PCN), whose candidate Arturo Armando Molina was a colonel in the Salvadoran Army.
 Opposition to the Molina government was strong on both the right and the left.
 Also in 1972, the Marxist–Leninist Fuerzas Populares de Liberación Farabundo Martí (FPL) – established in 1970 as an offshoot of the Communist Party of El Salvador – began conducting small-scale guerrilla operations in El Salvador.
 Other organizations such as the People's Revolutionary Army (ERP) also began to develop.

 The growth of left-wing insurgency in El Salvador occurred against a backdrop of rising food prices and decreased agricultural output exacerbated by the 1973 oil crisis.
 This worsened the existing socioeconomic inequality in the country, leading to increased unrest.
 In response, President Molina enacted a series of land reform measures, calling for large landholdings to be redistributed among the peasant population.
 The reforms failed, thanks to opposition from the landed elite, reinforcing the widespread discontent with the government.

 Gen. Carlos Humberto Romero, military president of El Salvador (1977–1979).
 His presidency was characterized by increased civil unrest and government repression.